rnd195/basic-llm-gui/README.md

 Write into the bottom text box and click **Send** (or `Ctrl + Enter`).
 The first prompt may take a while since the model will be loading in the background.
 After that, you should see a stream of answers from the LLM.

-The **Delete** button deletes everything in the chat box.

 The **Previous** button returns the last message/query sent by the user.

+The **Cancel** button interrupts the response of the LLM.

+The **New Chat** button resets history and starts a brand new chat session.

 The **Exit** button exits the GUI (or simply close out the window).

 # To-do

-- [ ] Cancel / interrupt the LLM while an answer is being generated
+- [x] Cancel / interrupt the LLM while an answer is being generated
 - [x] Start a new chat / reset
 - [x] Improve stability
 - [ ] Custom button design